 This vacuum has a couple of recurring costs.
 Its dust cup, pre-motor, and post-motor filters need to be replaced every three to six months, depending on your usage.
+However, unlike the BISSELL Zing Bagged Canister, it doesn't use a dirtbag, so recurring costs are slightly lower.
 All these parts are available for purchase on BISSELL's website.

 These replacement intervals are found in the individual product descriptions of the filters, not in the user manual.

 The BISSELL Zing Bagless Canister has middling storage capabilities.
 While the vacuum's body is quite compact and features a retractable power cord, it lacks any sort of rack station or on-board tool storage.
 Its wand is also fairly tall.

 The BISSELL Zing Bagless Canister vacuum's dirt compartment is decent.
 It holds more debris than that of the Eureka Whirlwind Bagless Canister and has a max fill line to show you that it's full.

 The BISSELL Zing Bagless Canister vacuum has a poor range.
 Its power cord is quite short, so you may need to switch outlets frequently when cleaning big areas.
 Its hose is also quite short, which can be annoying when trying to clean hard-to-reach spots like shelves.